 Items of Interest

 The Area Council and local stakeholder groups have actively participated with King County Parks to achieve a neighborhood friendly plan that maintains a connection to the rural community.
 Phase 1 upgraded two fields and is complete.
-Phase 2, begun in mid-2012, will add two multi-purpose fields on the west side of the park.
-Further progress depends on additional funding in 2013.
-See photos above of the finished product.
+Phase 2, begun in mid-2012, will add two multi-purpose fields on the west side of the park, additional parking, restrooms, a concession stand, play structures, an open area, trails, and maintenance facility.

 Ravensdale Community Meadow